Health & Wellness

 It is estimated about 80 percent of the general public knows little to nothing about the disease.

-My mother was a strong person and for the 14 years I’ve had the pleasure of her being in my life, she never let my brother and I know she was suffering from this debilitating disease.
+My mother was a strong person.
+For the 14 years I’ve had the pleasure of her being in my life, she never let my brother and I know she was suffering from this debilitating disease.

 She, as much as possible, wanted to remain normal despite the illness she faced.

-Though we seen the hip replacement surgery, the heart surgery, the struggling days, and when she could no longer work anymore, we still never put two and two together.
+Though we seen the hip replacement surgery, the heart surgery, the struggling days, and when she could no longer work, we still never put two and two together.

-We knew mommy didn’t always feel her best, but yet, she remained resilient and I always thought she would be okay.
+We knew mommy didn’t always feel her best, but yet, she remained resilient so I always thought she would be okay.

-But as the oldest, I did start to worry and was starting to become little convinced that my mother was just “ill “sometimes.
+As the oldest, I did start to worry and was starting to become convinced that my mother was not just “ill” sometimes.

 Unaware of what the disease was, I remember instantly becoming depressed, worried, and concerned.

-Not only because of the massive stroke she just endured and now fighting for her life, but the days that would be ahead for us and for her.
+Not only because of the massive stroke my mother just endured and now is fighting for her life, but the days that would be ahead for us and for her.

-When my father left to go back to the hospital to check on my mother, I went online to find out exactly what Lupus was.
+When my father left to go back to the hospital to check on my mother, I went online to find out exactly what lupus is.

 I was hesitant and nervous.
-Nervous because I wasn’t sure what I was about to read.
+I was nervous because I wasn’t sure what I was about to read.
 But I was curious and wanted to be self-informed on what my mother was suffering from.

-I typed the word Lupus into yahoo search and braced myself for whatever I was about to read and hoped that my 14-year-old self could handle it.
+I typed the word lupus into the browser’s search.
+I braced myself for whatever I was about to read and hoped that my 14-year-old self could handle it.

 Forms of Lupus

-I found that Lupus is an autoimmune disease in mainly two forms : SLE and Discoid.
-The discoid lupus affects the skin and causes rashes typically in the face, neck, and scalp.
+I found that lupus is an autoimmune disease in mainly two forms : SLE and Discoid.
+Discoid lupus affects the skin and causes rashes typically in the face, neck, and scalp.

-SLE short for Systemic Lupus Erythematosus is the typically the most common form of Lupus and the most serious affecting your vital organs.
+SLE short for Systemic Lupus Erythematosus is the most common form of lupus and the most serious affecting your vital organs.

 SLE can affect many parts of a person’s body, including kidneys, heart, lungs, brain, blood and skin.
 Symptoms tend to vary among patients and can change often and suddenly.

-There is no cure for Lupus, and patients are typically put on a steroid or steriod-like drugs to help control the disease and to limit the patient from having flare-ups.
+There is no cure for lupus, and patients are typically put on a steroid or steriod-like drugs to help control the disease and the inflammation it causes to limit the patient from having flare-ups.

 Flare Ups